What is a Prenuptial Agreement?

 Why do I need a Prenuptial Agreement?

-Statistics on divorce are sobering.
-Many couples consider beginning a marriage with a prenuptial agreement to protect against the financial and emotional strain that can accompany a divorce.
-If the parties are willing to execute a prenuptial agreement the couple can avoid the financial and emotional expense of complicated litigation should the marriage end in divorce.
+Considering whether to have a prenuptial agreement in place before marriage isn’t just about protecting yourself in the unfortunate event of a divorce.
+Discussing the agreement with your fiancée is an opportunity to decide together how you will manage personal and household finances, which can lead to a better understanding of what each of you expect from the marriage partnership.
+A marriage is a legal contract, one which many enter into without consideration for the impact marriage can have on your personal finances.
+A prenuptial agreement, also called a prenup, premarital or antenuptial agreement, is a legal contract made between spouses before marriage that provides for each person’s specific financial needs and goals.
+These agreements can help a couple avoid the financial and emotional expense of complicated litigation should the marriage end in divorce.
 Prenuptial agreements are prevalent among individuals entering a second marriage; often people who are remarrying desire to ensure that certain assets are received by their children from a previous relationship.
 Prenuptial agreements are also an effective way for individuals who have significant pre-marital estates to ensure that their separate property remains separate, and is not considered comingled or transmuted to marital property during the course of the marriage.
-Prenuptial agreements are not only for those remarrying or individuals with significant wealth; these agreements are also becoming more common among young couples who want to spare themselves an expensive and stressful divorce proceeding if the marriage should end in divorce.
+Prenuptial agreements are not only for those remarrying or individuals with significant wealth; these agreements are also becoming more common among young couples who want to spare themselves an expensive and stressful divorce proceeding if the marriage ends.

 Requirements of an Enforceable Prenuptial Agreement in Tennessee